Carnival currently operates 29 cruise ships with even more newbuilds scheduled to join the fleet between 2027 and 2033.

 Carnival Vista might not be the biggest ship in the fleet, but don’t let that fool you—she’s packed with fun.
 One of the standout attractions is the SkyRide, a suspended bike course that made its debut on this very ship.

-Families will love the colourful world of Dr. Seuss Bookville, while adults can sneak off to quieter spots to unwind.
+Families will love the colorful world of Dr. Seuss Bookville, while adults can sneak off to quieter spots to unwind.
 Whether you’re after non-stop action or total relaxation, Carnival Vista has you covered.

 Carnival Horizon

-Dining options are plenty, from quick bites to exquisite meals at speciality restaurants, catering to every taste.
+Dining options are plentiful, from quick bites to exquisite meals at specialty restaurants, catering to every taste.
 Departing from Miami, you’ll journey into the beautiful Caribbean, all while being entertained with fantastic live shows at night.

 Carnival Panorama